smorgo/Energy-Services/ImmersionController/README.md

 Kubernetes ConfigMap name: immersion-controller-configmap

+This service communicates with the Shelley relay using MQTT.
+The relay must be configured (via the web interface, Developer Settings) to use MQTT.
+Note that the relay cannot connect to the Shelley cloud service when it is configured to use MQTT locally.

 Note that in the current implementation, MQTT credentials are not provided to the broker.
 This will be fixed before long.

 |Environment Variable|ConfigMap Key|Description|